tylermumford/website-old/projects.md

 ### Recent

+My friend Scott had a great idea for a mobile game called *Falling Spikes*.
+It sounded cool, so I built it!
+Check out the [source code] (https://github.com/tylermumford/falling-spikes).

-I worked on a web app called [JuxtaPros] with some friends last year.
+I worked on a web app called [JuxtaPros] with some friends.
 It's not online at the moment, but it was cool enough that it [might come back](http://juxtapros.com) sometime.

 ### Sold